Counselors

 Aledo High School Counseling Newsletter

-Each month, the AHS/DNG counselors share information to families via our newsletter.
+Each month, the AHS counselors share information with families via our newsletter.
 Each newsletter is linked below.

 You can also find information and fun on our social media accounts!
 Follow us on Instagram and X @AledoHSCouns and on Facebook as Aledo High School Counseling Department